 (This figure was lower than I expected.
 I suspect long-serving prime ministers dominate our view of the office, and we more readily forget the many who serve just a few years and disappear without fighting an election.)

-The number also makes Moore’s prediction seem more reasonable.
-Additionally it’s worth noting that prime ministers that won decent majorities have failed to complete their terms, for various reasons.
-In the follow-up to this post I’ll look more closely at these examples and adjust the base rate for a more detailed forecast.
+The number makes Moore’s prediction seem more reasonable.
+Additionally it’s worth noting that prime ministers who won decent majorities have failed to complete their terms, for various reasons.
+At some point I’ll follow up this post, looking more closely at these examples and adjusting the base rate for a more detailed forecast.

 Image credit – Boris Johnson, October 2019 by DonkeyHotey